klaytn/kips/KIPs/kip-fungible_token_with_approval.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-Based on the basic fungible token standard, this token standard additionally provides approval.
+Based on the basic fungible token standard, this token standard additionally provides a functionality of approval.
 The token owner can approve tokens to be transferred by another third party.

 ## Motivation